|

 Dipteran

 Family.
-This

-study also
+study

-resulted in
+resulted

 identification

-of several
+several

-new species
+new

 of